nate-brown-dev/reading-notes/courses/code-201/class-09.md

 - well laid out forms are easier to read and complete
 - if forms are too hard to use, users/customers might leave and go to a competitor

-### List 5 form elements and explain their importance.
+### List 5 form elements and explain their importance

 - form - container that starts form
 - label - describes associated form input fields